mageprince/magento2-productAttachment/README.md

 # Magento2 Product Attachment

 The Product Attachments extension for Magento 2 equips product pages with a special attachments block where you can upload numerous documents such as user guides, extra images, pdf, certificates, licenses and many others.

+It also has API support (SOAP) for creating/updating and deleting attachments.

 # Installation Instruction